 One of the best ways to remedy this risk is to have a portion of assets in an IRA that invests in physical gold.
 To qualify as a gold IRA, an account must meet certain standards.
 The metal held in the account has to meet Internal Revenue Service (IRS) purity standards, and the account must be held by an outside IRA trustee, not the individual.
-We examine five compelling reasons why every trader should have a gold IRA.
+We examine five compelling reasons why every investor should have a gold IRA.

 #1 – Gold Provides Diversification

 Individual stocks have historically enjoyed high correlations with one another.
 In fact, the correlation between individual stocks almost always increases during severe market downturns.
 In other words, when the stock market makes big corrections, generally all classes of equities lose value.
 Having your assets in a basket of stocks does little to buffer a portfolio from losses.

 On the other hand, physical gold and stock prices have historically enjoyed a low and sometimes negative correlation with one another.
 During seven of the eight bear markets over the last 40 years when the S&P 500 lost more than 15%, physical gold outperformed the stock market, usually by a significant amount.
 In six of those equity bear markets, returns on physical gold were actually positive; in three of them, gold generated double-digit returns.